Ricoh CA-1 cable switch

 sequence).
 If you want to take long series, you have to hold the

-sequence being sent to the camera.
-One possibility is a rubber band
+pulse sequence being sent to the camera.
+One possibility is a rubber

-holding the shutter-release button pressed instead of your finger.
-If
+band holding the shutter-release button pressed instead of your finger.

 Other possibility how to achieve this more efficiently, without the rubber band, is the following trick.
 When you start the sequence, hold the button pressed, and without releasing it switch the power button (ON-OFF) of the CA-1 to the position OFF.
 This way you will avoid CA-1 sending the camera the 3x30 ms pulse terminating the sequence, and the camera will keep shooting the sequence until reaching the 999 shots limit.
 If you want to terminate the sequence before reaching the 999 shots limit, you just have to half-press and release the shutter-release button on the camera body, or switch the CA-1 on and do the same with its shutter-release button - in both cases releasing one of the two buttons will send the 3x30 ms pulse and stop the sequence.
 If you want to take a longer series (above the 999 images), just switch the CA-1 on before reaching the 999 shots limit, and after the sequence stops (reaching the 999 limit), just repeat the trick from above...